rynstwrt/KI5CGK-Log-Book/README.md

 # LogBook

-A log book for ham radio operators :)
+A log book for ham radio operators.

+Written in Python using PySide6.